top of page

 Get In Touch

-Please contact Cogency's Community Engagement Team with any questions regarding the proposal.
+Please contact Cogency's Engagement Team with any questions about Cellars Hill Wind Farm.

 consultation@cogencyaustralia.com.au